What Is Answer Engine Optimization? SEO Glossary

 Answer Engine Optimization (AEO) is the practice of optimizing your content to be surfaced as direct answers by AI-powered search systems, voice assistants, and answer engines.
 While traditional SEO focuses on ranking web pages in a list of blue links, AEO focuses on getting your content selected as the definitive answer to a user's question.

-Answer engines include Google's AI Overviews (formerly Search Generative Experience), ChatGPT's web browsing features, Perplexity AI, Bing Chat, voice assistants like Siri and Alexa, and featured snippets in traditional search results.
+Answer engines include Google's AI Overviews and AI Mode (the successors to the experimental Search Generative Experience), ChatGPT's web browsing and search features, Perplexity, Microsoft Copilot in Bing, voice assistants like Siri and Alexa, and featured snippets in traditional search results.

 Why It Matters

-Here is why AEO is critical for your content strategy:
+Here is why AEO is worth attention in your content strategy:

-- New traffic sources.
+- New referral sources exist.
 AI tools like Perplexity and ChatGPT include citations and links.
-Being cited as a source in these tools drives a new category of referral traffic that traditional SEO does not address.
+Being cited as a source in these tools drives a category of referral traffic that the blue-link model did not.

 - Competitive advantage.
 Most websites still focus exclusively on traditional ranking factors.
 Optimizing for answer engines puts you ahead of competitors who have not adapted.